JorelDenceReyethJMorales/DSAMidterm/README.md

 Once the development server is running, the web server address will be displayed in the terminal.
 You can:

 - Copy the URL and paste it into your browser, or
-- Press h and Enter to automatically open it in your browser.
+- Press h and Enter then Press o and Enter to automatically open it in your browser.